joshuaSweetkindSinger/table_io/README.md

 If you don't want to write out a new file, then you can just use the end of the pipe as an enumeration, rather than writing to a SinkFile.
 In this example, we just return an array of Record objects that represent dessert recipes with fewer than 300 calories.

+(Here we prefer to use the pipe() method, rather than the >> operator above.
+Although these two are functionally equivalent, the Ruby parser has different syntactic precedences for them, which makes pipe() more convenient than >> to use in conjunction with to_enum().)

       Pipe.source('desserts.csv')            # Read the input file
       .pipe(TableIo::Delimited::Reader.new)  # Convert it to records